MicrochipTech/PIC32MZ_Wi-Fi_10BaseT1S_Bridge/README.md

 ![](Docs/Ping.PNG)

 You should get a reply for your request if the Wi-Fi 10BaseT1S Bridge was established.
-- Create an IPERF UDP server on one node; type iperf -s -u in the iperf application in your Laptop.
+- Create an IPERF UDP server on one node; type "iperf -s" in the iperf application in your Laptop.
 Make sure you use Iperf v2 for this example.
-- Create an IPERF UDP client on the SAME54 node; type iperf -c <ip address assigned to the laptop> -u -b 10M in the terminal window.
+- Create an IPERF UDP client on the SAME54 node; type "iperf -c <ip address assigned to the laptop> -u -b 10M" in the terminal window.

 ![](Docs/IPERF.PNG)

-- You have successfully achieved a 9.328 Mbps throughput on the Wi-Fi and 10BASE-T1S Bridge application.
+- 9.328 Mbps throughput has been observed on the 10BASE-T1S Bridge and Wi-Fi application.